 To help round out this discussion on beliefs, which I've hardly touched on, let me include with a few excerpts from the ELYSIUM'S PASSAGE: SURREAL ADVENTURES.

-The first is a brief exchange on the topic of beliefs that takes place between the philosopher-protagonist James and his mountain companion provocateurs.
+From Chapter Three Here we find a brief exchange on the topic of beliefs that takes place between the philosopher-protagonist James and his mountain companion provocateurs.

 ‘But you be open and desirous to know where these experiences came from,’ Eli said, ‘otherwise you might never bother to find out, even if certain impressions seep back into your awareness.’

 ‘But why wouldn’t I be curious to know more about where these images and flashbacks came from?’

 ‘If the experiences don’t conform to the expectations of your old beliefs,’ Mo said, ‘they’ll likely override whatever contradicts those beliefs, even when memories from the field bleed through to your brain.’